 Early detection is vital to protecting Vermont’s water bodies from harmful invasive plants and animals.
 With more than 800 lakes and ponds throughout the state, volunteers play a key role in our surveying efforts.
 Vermont Invasive Patrollers (VIPs) monitor water bodies for new introductions of invasive species and report their findings to the Department of Environmental Conservation (DEC).

 - Participate in a VIP workshop to learn how to identify and survey for aquatic invasive species;

-- During the summer conduct and submit at least two surveys for the presence of invasive plants and animals in your lake or pond (or a specific section thereof)
+- During the summer, survey for the presence of invasive plants and animals in a local lake or pond (or a section thereof); and

-- Notify DEC staff and submit suspicious samples for positive identification when applicable
+- Notify DEC staff of their survey(s) and submit suspicious samples for positive identification.

 - The fundamentals of lake ecology